daulet/tokenizers/README.md

 ## Benchmarks

-Decoding overhead (due to CGO) is between negligible and 9% depending on the benchmark.
+Decoding overhead (due to CGO and extra allocations) is between 2% to 9% depending on the benchmark.

 ```bash
 go test . -bench=. -benchmem -benchtime=10s